Easy Cheese Twists Made With Puff Pastry (30 Min)

 square of puff pastry dough on cutting board

 Unroll a sheet of puff pastry.
-Brush with egg wash mixture.
+Brush with egg-mustard mixture.

 corkscrew straws of cheese twists lying on lined pan